RIBA at Vision 2017

 RIBA President Jane Duncan said, "Architects' ability to synthesize vast quantities of information to solve complex problems with beautiful building designs adds extraordinary value for clients and users alike.
 This is only possible by keeping abreast of the latest products and software, and sharing stories from the vanguard of design practice at events such as Vision 2017."

-Lynne Sullivan OBE of LSA Studio and the RIBA's Climate Change Ambassador will share her thoughts on health and wellness in buildings.
+Lynne Sullivan OBE of LSA Studio and the RIBA's Climate Change Ambassador shared her thoughts on health and wellness in buildings.

-RIBA President-elect Ben Derbyshire of HTA Design will talk about the implications of evolving housing policies, with a session focusing on the housing crisis in London.
+RIBA President-elect Ben Derbyshire of HTA Design talked about the implications of evolving housing policies, with a session focusing on the housing crisis in London.

-ECD Architects' Loreana Padron will explore how to achieve Passivhaus retrofit standards at scale, and Harish Ratna (TateHindle) will present a case study about the sustainability of the Institute of Physics.
+ECD Architects' Loreana Padron explored how to achieve Passivhaus retrofit standards at scale, and Harish Ratna (TateHindle) presented a case study about the sustainability of the Institute of Physics.

-Finally, Christian Bocci (Weston Williamson + Partners) will look at the potential of high-rise to achieve high urban density and Mike Jamieson (TateHindle) will present current thinking about how to create new communities.
+Finally, Christian Bocci (Weston Williamson + Partners) looked at the potential of high-rise to achieve high urban density and Mike Jamieson (TateHindle) presented current thinking about how to create new communities.